December 13th, 2015 | Home Owner Tips

 A written report by a qualified professional that estimates the value of the property being purchased.

 Expenses in addition to the price of the property that buyers and sellers incur when transferring ownership of that property.
 Examples of such costs are loan-origination fees, appraisal fees, attorney fees, taxes, title insurance, surveys and discount points.

 Cash that a buyer puts toward the purchase of a property.
 The amount required for a down payment varies depending on the type of loan.

 A neutral account where the documents and money in a real estate transfer are held until the sale is completed.

 Private mortgage insurance, which protects the lender against default on mortgage loans.
 Many lenders require the borrower to purchase PMI, a monthly fee added to the mortgage payment, if his down payment is less than 20% of the purchase price of the property.

 This policy ensures that the owner of the property, in fact, owns the property and can transfer his ownership to someone else.

 Loan-to-Value (LTV) Ratio

 How much is borrowed compared to the value of the property.
 An 80% LTV on a property valued at $300,000 means the borrower put down $60,000 and mortgaged the remaining $240,000.

 Hundreds of lending terms exist, but these nine apply to many mortgage loans.
-Your lender will make sure you understand the ones that relate to your financing.
+Your Utah mortgage broker will make sure you understand the ones that relate to your financing.